snowch-notes/machine-learning/GENERAL.md

 ## Missing data

-### Missing completely at random

-- no relationship between missing data and other values
+- **Missing completely at random** - no relationship between missing data and other values

-### Missing at random

-- some systematic relationship, e.g. women disclosing their weight
+- **Missing at random** - some systematic relationship, e.g. women disclosing their weight

-### Missing not at random

-- systematic relationship to missing values, e.g. depressed people not filling in a survey
+- **Missing not at random** - systematic relationship to missing values, e.g. depressed people not filling in a survey

+One objective is to determine the type of missingness so that appropriate strategies can be put in place to deal with it.

 ## Examples